JitterSystems/ShadowNet/README.md

 The Benefit: Virtual machines and automated bots often have "perfect" millisecond-accurate clocks.
 Real physical laptops have tiny vibrations that cause time to drift.
 Mimicking this drift prevents Clock-Skew Fingerprinting, making your machine look like an actual physical device rather than an anonymized instance.

-4. Random Packet Sizes for each burst and for each individual packets.
+4. Random Packet Sizes timing for each burst and for each individual packets.
 (Per packet & Per Burst)

 For every burst that leaves your computer, they will now be assigned a different packet size for each of them.
 (This defeats the fingerprinting link)